codyogdenprime/pi-resources/README.md

 * [**uiFaces**](http://uifaces.com/) - Free to use user photos from real users on Twitter that signup to have their avatar used by developers when they need, say, a bunch of profile pictures.
 It even has an API (whaaaat!?).

 * [**Product Hunt**](https://www.producthunt.com/) - "Product Hunt surfaces the best new products, every day."
 I use Product Hunt to learn about new and upcoming (and sometimes old but relevant) developer tools, programs and resources.
 You can customize the experience to see more of things that might be relevant to you.

+## 8 - Paid Resources
+These are books and other paid resources I've made investments in to learn more about the technologies used at Prime.

+* [CSS Secrets - Lea Verou](http://shop.oreilly.com/product/0636920031123.do) - Lea Verou is a CSS specialist.
+In this book, she covers some fascinating things that will help take your CSS skills to the next level.

+* [Eloquent Javascript](http://eloquentjavascript.net) - This book is **free**, but I like to support the author for providing a great resource.